Solid State Spectroscopy

 - Nuclear and Electron Spin resonance

-After successful completion of this course the students will possess a basic knowledge of all spectroscopy methods discussed, including their physical foundations and their state-of-the-art experimental realization.
+After successful completion of this module the students will possess a basic knowledge of all spectroscopy methods discussed, including their physical foundations and their state-of-the-art experimental realization.
 This will provide them with the necessary knowledge to effectively use these methods in their later studies (e.g. Bachelor or Master Theses) and to interpret obtained experimental results correctly and critically.
 After successful completion of this module, the student is able to:

 - understand the physical foundations and the state-of-the-art applications of the spectroscopy methods discussed